aftra

 1. General

-These T&Cs apply to all agreements between Syndis and its customers concerning the purchase of services, including offers, work requests and job descriptions, unless otherwise agreed in writing.
+These T&Cs apply to all agreements between Aftra and its customers concerning the purchase of services, including offers, work requests and job descriptions, unless otherwise agreed in writing.

 2. Payment and terms of payment